Aqovia/durable-functions-test/README.md

 ## Contributing

-Assuming the repository is cloned and up-to-date (`develop` branch).
-Assume using approximation to git flow branch naming convention.
+Assuming the repository is cloned and up-to-date (`master` branch)

-1. Create a branch from `master` branch using `git checkout -b feature/new_feature`
+1. Create a branch from `master` using `git checkout -b new_feature_branch`
 2. Implement changes on new feature branch
 3. Test and build locally - updating tests if required
 4. Push to remote and fix any remote build/test issues
 5. Create a pull request to the `master` branch
-  - once all checks and reviews are passed you will be able to merge the branch via squash-commit merging
+  - include a well-formed title and description as these will be included in the release notes if/when the feature is merged to master
-  - at this point you should create a summary ofthe new feature or fix in the provided commit message ui fields
+  - include also in your description one of the following strings
-    - if this merge implements a new fix include the string 'bump: patch'
+    - 'bump: patch' - if this PR implements a new fix
-	- if this merge implements a new feature include the string 'bump: minor'
+    - 'bump: minor' - if this PR implements a new feature
-	- if this merge implements a new feature with breaking changes include the string 'bump: major'
+    - 'bump: major' - if this PR implements a new feature with breaking changes

 ## Release Process